What Is The Definition Of A Competent Person

 "If it's not written down, it didn't happen."
 That's not legal advice — that's survival advice.
 OSHA citations, civil litigation, internal investigations — they all start with the paper trail.

 Daily inspection logs.
 Hazard correction records.
-Worth adding: training certificates.
-That said, designation letters signed by management.
-Photos of conditions found and corrected.
-Practically speaking, the competent person owns this documentation.
-Not the safety manager.
-Even so, not the project engineer.
+Training certificates.
+Designation letters signed by management.
+In practice, photos of conditions found and corrected.
+The competent person owns this documentation.
+Here's the thing — not the safety manager.
+Not the project engineer.
 The competent person.

 Mistake 6: Ignoring the "Prompt Corrective Measures" Mandate

-Authority without action is theater. " Not "email the PM.Now, not "put it on the punch list.
-The standard says the competent person must have "authorization to take prompt corrective measures to eliminate [hazards].In real terms, " Prompt means now. " Now.
+Authority without action is theater.
+The standard says the competent person must have "authorization to take prompt corrective measures to eliminate [hazards]."
+Prompt means now.
+And not "put it on the punch list. " Not "email the PM."
+Now.

 If your competent person finds a missing guardrail at 7:15 AM and work starts at 7:00 AM, work stops until that rail is up.
 If the organization won't back that stop-work authority, the designation is a sham.